konturio/event-preview-image-generator/preview-generator/README.md

 Screenshots are clipped to the browser viewport to avoid extra white stripes that can appear when a page layout extends beyond the viewport width.

+The preview generator injects its event listener before the page loads so that custom events like `event_ready_for_screenshot` are reliably captured.

 ### Custom headers

 You can pass custom headers to the preview generator for dynamic customization